Maximum principle for the weak solutions of the Cauchy problem for the fourth-order hyperbolic equations: Introduction

 \section{Introduction}

-We concern here the problem of proving the analog of maximum principle for the weak solutions of the Cauchy problem for the fourth-order linear hyperbolic equations with the complex constant coefficients and homogeneous non-degenerate symbol in some plane bounded domain $\Omega\in {R}^2$:
+We concern here the problem of proving the analog of maximum principle for the weak solutions of the Cauchy problem for the fourth-order linear hyperbolic equations with the complex constant coefficients and homogeneous non-degenerate symbol in some plane bounded domain $\Omega\in R^2$ convex with respect to characteristics:

-Here coefficients $a_j\in C,\,j=0,\,1,...,\,4$ are constant, $f(x)\in L^2(\Omega),$ $\partial_x=\left(\frac{\partial}{\partial x_1},\,\frac{\partial}{\partial x_2}\right).$ We assume, that Eq.(\ref{eq:01}) is hyperbolic, that means that all roots of characteristics equation
+Here coefficients $a_j,\,j=0,\,1,...,\,4$ are constant, $f(x)\in L^2(\Omega),$ $\partial_x=\left(\frac{\partial}{\partial x_1},\,\frac{\partial}{\partial x_2}\right).$ We assume, that Eq. (\ref{eq:01}) is hyperbolic, that means that all roots of characteristics equation

-are prime, real and are not equal to $\pm i$, that means that the symbol of Eq.(\ref{eq:01}) is non-degenerate or that the Eq. (\ref{eq:01}) is a principal-type equation.
-The equations for which the roots of the corresponding characteristic equation are multiple and can take the values $\pm i$ are called the equation with degenerate symbol (see \cite{Bur3}).
+are prime, real and are not equal to $\pm i$, that means that the symbol of Eq. (\ref{eq:01}) is non-degenerate or that the Eq. (\ref{eq:01}) is a principal-type equation.
+The equations for which the roots of the corresponding characteristic equation are multiple and can take the values $\pm i$ are called the equation with degenerate symbol (see \cite{Bur1}).

+The main novelty of the paper is to prove the analog of maximum principle for the fourth-order hyperbolic equations.
+This question is very important due to usually a natural physical interpretation, and that it helps to establish the qualitative properties of the solutions (in our case the questions of uniqueness and existence of weak solution).
+But as it is well known, the maximum principle even for the simple case of hyperbolic equation (one dimensional wave equation \cite{Protter}) are quite different from those for elliptic and parabolic cases, for which it is a natural fact, such a way a role of characteristics curves and surfaces becomes evident in the situation of hyperbolic type PDEs.